polkadot-js/docs/docs/extension/cookbook.md

 // to be able to retrieve the signer interface from this account
-// we can use web3FromSource which will return an InjectedExtension type const injected = await web3FromSource(account.meta.source);
+// we can use web3FromSource which will return an InjectedExtension type const injector = await web3FromSource(account.meta.source);

-// this InjectExtension object has a signer and a signRaw method
+// this injector object has a signer and a signRaw method
-// to be able to sign raw bytes const signRaw = injected?.signer?.signRaw;
+// to be able to sign raw bytes const signRaw = injector?.signer?.signRaw;

 if (!!signRaw) {
     // after making sure that signRaw is defined